Rackover/TrackMasters.Wiki/home/additional-tools.md

 ![track inspector.png](/_contents/tools/track%20inspector.png)

-This tool is fairly basic and can only be used to view data, and **cannot** modify the opened TrackFile.
+This tool is fairly basic and can only be used to view data, and **cannot** modify the opened track file.
 ## Usage
 To use the inspector, simply drag and drop any TrackMasters track inside the window.
 Only one file can be inspected at a time.